It’s never been easier to have an eco-friendly period.

 Cheeky Wipes also offers a 90-day free trial, so you can try out their products without wasting your money if they don’t work for you.

-Reader Sandra* suffers from bladder incontinence, so tried Cheeky Wipes’ bundle of pads and pants.
+Reader Sandra* suffers from bladder incontinence, so she tried Cheeky Wipes’ bundle of pads and pants.
 This is what she found.

 “Unfortunately for the purpose of avoiding leaks for female incontinence, the kit didn’t actually work.